-Let us first consider a purely physical climate system, where a change in radiative forcing would occur, for example, due to an increase of solar insolation.
+Let us first consider a purely physical climate system, where a change in radiative forcing would occur, for example, due to an increase in solar insolation.
 The so-called climate sensitivity parameter S describes the expected globally averaged equilibrium change in surface temperature $\Delta T_s$ for this given change in globally averaged radiative forcing $\Delta F$ relative to a baseline forcing.
-In the absence of feedbacks (indicated by subscript and superscript "0"), the climate sensitivity parameter is $S_0 = \frac{\Delta T_S^0}{\Delta F}$ , (1)

-expressed in $[K/(W \cdot m^{-2})]$ .
-In the literature, this term is often expressed as "equilibrium climate sensitivity" (see also Knutti et al. (2017) and Stevens et al. (2016)), where a forcing of about 3.7 Wm-2 is assumed and the sensitivity is therefore given in units of temperature (K).
-The 3.7 Wm-2 result from doubling the preindustrial atmospheric CO2 concentration of 278 ppm around 1750 (ppm is equivalent to $\mu$ mol mol-1).
-If the Earth were a perfectly absorbing solid sphere without feedback, then $\Delta T_s$ could be computed from the new balance between incoming net shortwave radiation and outgoing thermal radiation according to the Stefan-Boltzmann law (black body radiation).
+In the absence of feedbacks (indicated by subscript and superscript "0"), the climate sensitivity parameter is expressed in kelvin per watts per square metre.
+In the literature, this term is often expressed as "equilibrium climate sensitivity" (see also Knutti et al., 2017, and Stevens et al., 2016), where a forcing of about 3.7 Wm-2 is assumed and the sensitivity is therefore given in units of temperature (K).
+The $3.7 \,\mathrm{Wm^{-2}}$ result from doubling the pre-industrial atmospheric CO2 concentration of 278 ppm around 1750 (parts per million is equivalent to $\mu$ mol mol-1).
+If the Earth were a perfectly absorbing solid sphere without feedback, then $\Delta T{\rm s}$ could be computed from the new balance between incoming net shortwave radiation and outgoing thermal radiation according to the Stefan-Boltzmann law (black body radiation).
 If the colour of the simple Earth were to change with temperature, then $\Delta T_s$ would also depend on the corresponding change in albedo (reflectivity).
-If the surface temperature changes linearly with changing albedo, then one can add a corresponding correction term $c_1 \Delta T_s$ to the forcing, thus formally making the overall forcing $\Delta F^ = (\Delta F + c_1 \Delta T_s)$ a function of the response, while the reference climate sensitivity S0 would not change:
+If the surface temperature changes linearly with changing albedo, then one can add a corresponding correction term $c_1 \cdot \Delta T_s$ to the forcing, thus formally making the overall forcing $\Delta F^ = (\Delta F + c_1 \cdot \Delta T_s)$ a function of the response, while the reference climate sensitivity $S_0$ would not change: